Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Basis of holomorphic differentials

 We therefore conclude that It follows that the set $\mathfrak{B}_L$ of $k$-linearly independent homomorphic differentials forms a basis for the $k$-vector space $\Omega_L$ of holomorphic differentials of $L$. \end{proof}

 \begin{remark} \begin{enumerate} \item The quantities $t^\mu$ coincide with all of the Boseck invariants previously defined (see for example \cite{Bos, KaKo, RzViMa1, RzViMa2, VaMa}).
 In particular, this agrees precisely with the invariants found in \cite{KaKo}, which addresses cyclic automorphisms.
-This can be seen via the identity \item Theorem \ref{basis} remains true for towers such that the following quantities are independent of the choice of place $\mathfrak{P}$ of $L$ above a particular place $\mathcal{P}$ of $K$, for all such places $\mathcal{P}$ which ramify in $L$: the index of ramification $e(\mathfrak{P}|\mathcal{P})$, differential exponent $d(\mathfrak{P}| \mathcal{P})$, and inertia degree $f(\mathfrak{P}| \mathcal{P})$. \item To satisfy the assumption that the place at infinity is unramified in $L/K$, it is sufficient to find any degree one place of $K$ which is unramified in $L$. \end{enumerate} \end{remark}
+This can be seen via the identity \item Theorem \ref{basis} remains true for towers such that the index of ramification $e(\mathfrak{P}|\mathcal{P})$, differential exponent $d(\mathfrak{P}| \mathcal{P})$, and inertia degree $f(\mathfrak{P}| \mathcal{P})$ are independent of the choice of place $\mathfrak{P}$ of $L$ above a particular place $\mathcal{P}$ of $K$, for all such places $\mathcal{P}$ which ramify in $L$. \item As also noted in Definition \ref{Boseckff}, in order to satisfy the assumption that the place at infinity is unramified in $L/K$, it is sufficient to find any rational point (i.e., degree one place) of $K$ which is unramified in $L$. \end{enumerate} \end{remark}

-We remind the reader that in the results of this section, it is not necessary to construct this basis in terms of an action of a generator of a cyclic group \cite{VaMa}, nor is it necessary to assume that the field of constants $k$ is algebraically closed.
-The basis $\mathfrak{B}_L$ is defined completely in terms of the ramification data and those valuations arising from global standard form.
-In the next section, we will see that the basis of Theorem \ref{basis} is a useful construction for determining the Galois module structure of $\Omega_L$.
+\begin{remark} For the results of this section, it is not necessary to construct this basis in terms of an action of a generator of a cyclic group \cite{VaMa}, nor is it necessary to assume that the field of constants $k$ is algebraically closed, which is particularly important for situations when the constant field is finite.
+The basis $\mathfrak{B}_L$ is defined completely in terms of the ramification data and those valuations arising from global standard form. \end{remark}

+In \S 5, we show that the basis of Theorem \ref{basis} is a useful construction for determining the Galois module structure of $\Omega_L$ when $L/K$ is cyclic, and in \S 7, we show that we may use this basis to describe the Galois action on $\Omega_L$ when $L/K$ is abelian.